Last Updated on January 28, 2026 by George Pavlopoulos

 I’ve always wanted to see the Basque Country.
-I’ve heard wonderful things about the area’s landscapes, and people I trust have always talked warmly about Bilbao and the places around it.
+I’ve heard wonderful things about the area’s landscapes, and people I trust have always spoken warmly about Bilbao and the surrounding areas.
 So, when the opportunity arose, I knew I had to book my flights and prepare for another adventure.
 Subsequently, I knew it was time for another Polaroid diary; hence, the regular question appeared: which instant camera should I pack in my bag?

 The usual procedure followed: check the weather.
 If you’ve been following my Polaroid diaries on this blog, you know this is always a must-do step when choosing the camera.
 It’s not only about cloudy or sunny skies; it’s also about the temperature.
 As you probably know, the temperature affects the looks of instant photos: cold weather translates to a blue tint, while heat gives them a yellow tint.

 I planned the trip to the Basque Country for mid-autumn.
 Unsurprisingly, the weather forecast was a mixture of sun and clouds with relatively cool temperatures.
 Although this might sound ideal, it can very well be tricky.
 The rational decision would be to bring a camera with a flash, like the Impulse AF or the 660.
-However, I realized I hadn’t shot Polaroids in a while with my SX-70.
+However, I realized I hadn’t shot Polaroids with my SX-70 in a while.

 I kept thinking about the best instant camera I should pack.
 In the end, I took the less rational decision: I packed my SX-70.